grame-cncm/faustcourse/session2/Lesson8.md

 Please note that the order of pattern matching rules matters.
 The more specific rules must precede the more general rules.

 Here is a more involved example.
 We would like to create a reverse echo where echo increases in volume instead of decreasing.
-We can't use a simple feedback loop like for the regular echo, but we can build the circuit algorithimically using pattern matching
+We can't use a simple feedback loop like for the regular echo, but we can build the circuit algorithmically using pattern matching

 [**demo**]